sixorca00-collab/PRUEBA_DESEMPE-O-M3/README.md

-# Simulacro-M3
+# Simulation-M3

-Sistema Web de Gestión de Pedidos – Simulacro Frontend
+Order Management Web System – Frontend Simulation

-Proyecto frontend que simula el flujo completo de pedidos de un restaurante, utilizando JavaScript Vanilla, JSON Server como API falsa y LocalStorage para el manejo de sesión y roles.

-Este proyecto fue desarrollado como simulacro de prueba de desempeño, cumpliendo criterios de autenticación, roles, persistencia, seguridad lógica y separación de vistas.
+Frontend project simulating the complete order flow of a restaurant, using Vanilla JavaScript, a JSON Server as a mock API, and LocalStorage for session and role management.

+This project was developed as a performance test, meeting criteria for authentication, roles, persistence, logical security, and separation of views.

-# Tecnologías Utilizadas
+# Technologies Used

 HTML5
 CSS3
 Bootstrap 5

-JavaScript Vanilla (ES Modules)
+Vanilla JavaScript (ES Modules)

-JSON Server (API simulada)
+JSON Server (Mock API)

-LocalStorage (manejo de sesión)
+LocalStorage (session management)

-No se utiliza backend real
+No real backend used
-No se utilizan frameworks (React, Vue, etc.)
+No frameworks used (React, Vue, etc.)

-# Descripción General
+# General Description

-La aplicación permite:

-Registro e inicio de sesión de usuarios
+The application allows:

+User registration and login

-Manejo de roles (admin y user)
+Role management (admin and user)

-Consumo de datos desde una API simulada

-Gestión de productos y pedidos

-Panel administrativo con métricas

-Persistencia de sesión

-Protección de rutas según rol

-El diseño y la lógica están orientados a simular un entorno real de pedidos sin depender de un backend productivo.
+Data consumption from a mock API

+Task and status management

+Administrative panel with metrics

+Session persistence

+Role-based route protection

+The design and logic are geared towards simulating a real-world task environment without relying on a production backend.

-Roles del Sistema
+System Roles
-Usuario (user)

-Ver productos

-Agregar productos al pedido

-Crear órdenes

-Ver solo sus propias órdenes

-Consultar estado de pedidos

-Administrador (admin)

-Acceso a dashboard administrativo

-Ver métricas generales

-Cambiar estado de órdenes

-Crear y listar productos

-Supervisar todas las órdenes
-# Estructura del proyecto
+User

+View tasks

+Add tasks to a list

+Modify statuses

+Check task status

+Administrator

+Access the administrative dashboard

+View general metrics

+Change order statuses

+Create and list tasks

+Monitor all tasks
+# Project structure
 /index.html
 /pages
   ├── admin.html
-  └── menu.html
+  └── task.html
 /js
   ├── main.js
   ├── login.js
   ├── register.js
   ├── admin.js
-  └── user.js
+  └── users.js
 /db.json
 /README.md
-# Estructura de base de datos JSON
+# JSON database structure
 DataBase
 {
   "users": [],
-  "products": [],
+  "task": [],
-  "orders": []
 }
-Usuarios
+Users
 {
   "id": 1,
   "username": "admin",
   "password": "1234",
   "role": "admin"
 }
-Productos:
+Task:
 {
   "id": 1,
-  "name": "Burger",
+  "name": "make a task",
-  "price": 12000
-}
-Ordenes:
-{
-  "id": 1,
-  "userId": 1,
-  "items": [],
-  "status": "pending",
-  "total": 24000,
-  "date": "2026-01-28"
+  "description": "test a program developed",
+  "state": "how goes a task",
+  "priority": "to know how urgent it is"
 }

 # Instalar Ejecucion
 Instalar dependencias:
                         npm install json-server